Nikky0303/DSA-Documentation/README.md

 Kultra Mega Stores Invetory consists that specialised on Office supplies and furniture to Indivudial consumers, small businesses(retail), and large corporate clients (wholesales) across Lagos, Nigeia.
 A data from 2009-2012 of a common separated values (.csv) excel file that constist of 21 Columns and 8,399 Rows was shared to analyze the data, present the key insights, finding and recommendation for further decision making.

 ### Data Source
-The primary source of that used here is KMS Case Study.csv that was extracted and loaded, no need of transformation, ia a well structured data.
+The primary source of that used here is KMS Case Study.csv that was extracted and loaded, no need of transformation for analysis purposes.

 ### Tools Used
 - Power BI for creating report [Download Here](https://www.microsoft.com/en-us/download/details.aspx?id=58494)